Voog/voog-kit/README.markdown

 a file changes.
 This is most useful for styling your site as all style changes are instantly uploaded and visible in the browser.

 `watch` also looks for newly created files and file removals, updates the manifest accordingly and triggers `kit push`.

+You can stop the watch command by pressing Ctrl+D or typing "exit" or "q".

 ### help